trublesomeban/swordfish/README.md

 Currently, the language supports macro definitions, formatted macro definitions, repeating lines and importing definition files.

 ## Macro definitions
-A macro in swordfish is considered a string of text which is later replaced with something useful by the preprocessor.
+A macro in swordfish is considered a string of text which is later replaced with its definition by the preprocessor.

 To define a macro, use a `=` followed by a name and its definition
 ```